-May 2018
+May 2020

-- 1. Neath Port Talbot County Borough Council [hereinafter referred to as "the Authority"] is committed to ensuring its compliance with the requirements of the General Data Protection Regulation 2016 ("GDPR") and the Data Protection Act 2018 ("DPA") ('the Legislation').
+- 1. YGG PONTARDAWE [hereinafter referred to as "the Governing Body"] is committed to ensuring its compliance with the requirements of the General Data Protection Regulation 2016 ("GDPR") and the Data Protection Act 2018 ("DPA") ('the Legislation').
 We recognise the importance of personal data to our organisation and the importance of respecting the privacy rights of individuals.
 This Data Protection Policy ('the Policy') sets out the principles which we will apply to our processing of personal data so that we not only safeguard one of our most valuable assets, but also process personal data in accordance with the law. - 2.
-It is the responsibility of all our employees to assist the Authority to comply with this Policy.
+It is the responsibility of all our employees to assist the Governing Body to comply with this Policy.
 In order to help employees comply, we have produced a Data Protection Policy Guidance Note ('the Guidance') which explains in more detail the requirements of the Legislation.
 Employees must familiarise themselves with both this Policy and the Guidance and apply their provisions in relation to any processing of personal data.
 Failure to do so could amount to misconduct, which is a disciplinary matter and could ultimately lead to dismissal.
 Furthermore, serious breaches of the legislation could also result in personal criminal liability for the staff concerned. - 3.
-In addition, a failure to comply with this Policy could expose the business to enforcement action by the Information Commissioner (which could result in restrictions being imposed on our use of personal data) or to complaints or claims for compensation from affected individuals.
-There may also be negative publicity as a result of any breach that is made public.
+In addition, a failure to comply with this Policy could expose the school to enforcement action by the Information Commissioner (which could result in restrictions being imposed on our use of personal data) or to complaints or claims for compensation from affected individuals.
+There may also be negative publicity as a result of any breach that is made public. - 4.
+For the purpose of this policy: